brianz/blog/content/about.md

 I taught myself Python around 2001 and have been using continually since then and professionally since 2005.
 In addition to Python my current areas of interest are:

+- Blockchain development
+- Serverless applications and architecture
+- Microservice design and architecture
 - Docker
 - Elixir and its ecosystem (Phoenix, Erlang)
-- Microservice design and architecture
 - Amazon web services
 - Scaling development teams and platforms
-- Postgresql

 Of course, I have **many** more interests but those are the highlights.

-I'm currently employed at [Spartan](http://joinspartan.com) building awesome things for our clients.
+I'm currently employed at [Very](http://verypossible.com) building awesome things for our clients.

 ## RoastLog